VO2 Max Testing

 The company…

-A larger company may also offer more resources than an individual coach, some of which may be beneficial for you.
-Successful companies will have testing laboratories to improve your workout efficiency and may also have high tech equipment such as underwater video equipment, altitude chambers, hyperbaric chambers, hyperoxic training equipment, and other training tools.
-A larger company will have equipment that you can borrow, such as bike travel cases, race wheels, and aero helmets.
+A successful coaching company will have many advantages to offer a triathlete that an individual coach will not.
+A larger company may offer more resources than an individual coach, some of which may be beneficial for you.
+Successful companies will have testing laboratories to improve your workout efficiency and may also have high tech equipment such as underwater video equipment, altitude chambers, hyperbaric chambers, hyperoxic training equipment, electro-stim devises, Computrainers, Vasa Trainers, PowerCranks and other useful training tools.
+A larger company will have equipment that you can borrow, such as Compression Massage Boots, bike travel cases, race wheels, aero helmets, and altitude chambers.
+Certainly this should not be the primary factor in selecting a coach, but it is a factor to be considered.

 Insurance…